sand361049/rest-assured/notes/jenkins.md

 - Stage View: Once the build starts, you will see a visual representation of each stage (Checkout, Test, Build) and how long they took.

+## Explaination of Jenkins script

+### 1. The Environment (agent)
+agent `any`: This tells Jenkins to run this pipeline on any available node (agent) in the Jenkins environment.
+If you have multiple servers connected to Jenkins, it will pick the first one with a free "executor" slot.

+### 2. The Sequence of Work (stages)
+The stages block contains the logical steps of your CI/CD process.
+Each stage shows up as a separate column in the Jenkins UI, making it easy to see where a build failed.

+- **stage('Checkout')**: Jenkins connects to the Git repository you configured in the Web UI.
+The command checkout scm pulls the specific branch and commit that triggered the build.

+- **stage('Cleanup')**: Runs `mvn clean`.
+This is a Maven command that deletes the target folder from previous builds, ensuring you are starting from a fresh state.

+- **stage('Install Dependencies')**: Runs `mvn install`.
+This downloads necessary libraries and installs the project into the local repository so other stages can use them.

+- **stage('Test')**: Runs `mvn test`.
+This executes your unit tests.
+Crucially, if any test fails, Jenkins stops the pipeline here and marks the build as "Failed."

+- **stage('Compile')**: Runs `mvn compile`.
+This compiles the source code of the project into Java bytecode.

+- **stage('Package')**: Runs `mvn package`.
+This takes the compiled code and wraps it into its distributable format, such as a .jar or .war file.

+### 3. The Execution Steps (steps)
+Inside every stage is a steps block.
+This is where the actual "work" happens.

+**sh '...'**: This tells Jenkins to execute a shell command.
+On a macOS or Linux runner, it opens a terminal and runs the command (like mvn test).
+On Windows, you would typically use **bat** instead of **sh**.

+### 4. Final Actions (post)
+The post section runs after the stages have finished.
+It is used for `notifications`, `cleanup`, or `reporting`.

+- **always**: These steps run regardless of whether the build passed or failed.
+It's perfect for cleaning up temporary files or workspace logs.

+- **success**: Runs only if every single stage completed successfully.
+This is usually where you would trigger a deployment or send a "Build Passed" Slack message.

+- **failure**: Runs if any stage fails.
+This is vital for alerting the team via email or messaging apps so they can fix the code immediately.